 Item 78 – Vessels require a Ditch Bag.
 (17)

-Item 79 – Min 2 litres of Drinking Water per person.
+Item 79 – Min 2 liters of Drinking Water per person.
 (17)

 Item 80 – Boarding Ladder on vessel and tender.
 (17)

-Item 81 – The vessel requires a man overboard drill.
+Item 81 – The vessel requires a Man Overboard Drill.

 Item 82 – USVI Vessel Business License.
 (For discussion purposes only with CVLA as of now).